adamchairly/ai-agents/tic_tac_toe_minmax/README.md

 ## Minimax algorithm

+The Minimax algorithm is a decision rule for minimizing the possible loss for a worst-case scenario.\
-Great, and in-depth explanation of the algorithm can be found at [Wikipedia](https://en.wikipedia.org/wiki/Minimax).\
+Great, and in-depth explanation of the algorithm can be found at [Wikipedia](https://en.wikipedia.org/wiki/Minimax).

-In this use-case, taking a 3x3 board, the algorithm has to evaluate 9! possible states at the first decision.\
+In the specific case of a 3x3 Tic-Tac-Toe board, the algorithm theoretically needs to evaluate 9! possible states for the first move.\
 With alpha-beta pruning the performance can be improved significantly, however with large state-spaces, the algorithm falls back.

 <p align="center">